-Miko is an arts educator and program developer.
-She is currently on the Executive Committee of Teaching Artists Guild and co-produces and hosts ApexExpress on Pacifica Radio Network.
+Miko is an arts educator and storyteller.
+She is currently on the National Advisory Committee of Teaching Artists Guild and co-produces and hosts ApexExpress on Pacifica Radio Network.
 She is also an Arts Now Leader for the California Arts Education Alliance.
 She was a member of the Advisory Panel for the National Endowment for the Arts Professional Development for Arts Education.
 She previously served as Director of Art and Public Education at East Bay Center for the Performing Arts, where she designed and directed Learning Without Borders, a California Arts Council Demonstration Model and recipient of three consecutive U.S. Department of Education awards.
 Miko has presented on arts education at conferences around the country and has written a number of academically linked expressive arts and theatre curricula, currently being replicated at sites throughout the Bay Area.
 Miko’s extensive background in theatre, as a performer, choreographer and director, includes shows at American Conservatory Theatre, New York’s Public Theatre, Mark Taper Forum, Seattle Repertory Theatre and Berkeley Repertory Theatre.

 Suzanne has exhibited her fine art at ArtWorks Downtown, Youth in Arts, O’Hanlon Center for the Arts, Albany Center and Thornton Thomasetti.
 A visual artist with extensive teaching experience, Suzanne holds a degree in Art History from Wellesley College and has worked as a fine art gallery curator and an appraiser of fine prints for Butterfield and Butterfield.
 Suzanne is the founder of Purple Crayon Art Studio, a popular San Francisco art studio for children and families.
 Having created and directed Purple Crayon for over a decade, Suzanne sold the business in 2007.
 Suzanne also founded Give A Jump Start that uses art as a tool for microfinance with women and children in Zambia.
 Suzanne provides professional development workshops for educators in arts integration techniques and is the creator of the Walker Rezaian Creative HeARTS program, an early childhood replicable visual arts curriculum.
-Suzanne is a staff member of Youth in Arts Suzanne focuses on the model programs.
+At Youth in Arts Suzanne focuses on the model programs.